2018 Clemson Tigers football team: Pittsburgh – ACC Championship Game

 Clemson, champions of the Atlantic Coast Conference's Atlantic Division, faced off against Coastal Division champion Pittsburgh in the 2018 ACC Championship Game, played in Charlotte, North Carolina.
 Clemson won the game in a blowout, 42–10, to secure their fourth consecutive ACC title.

 On the very first offensive play of the game, Clemson running back Travis Etienne ran 75 yards for a touchdown to give the Tigers the early lead.
-Later in the first quarter, Clemson safety Isaiah Simmons forced a Pittsbugh fumble on their own 21 yard line, which was returned to the three yard line by Christian Wilkins.
+Later in the first quarter, Clemson safety Isaiah Simmons forced a Pittsburgh fumble on their own 21 yard line, which was returned to the three yard line by Christian Wilkins.
 Travis Etienne scored on a three-yard run on the next play.
 Pittsburgh got on the board later in the quarter with a 37-yard field goal by Alex Kessman.
 A one-yard touchdown run by Pittsburgh's Qadree Ollison made the score 14–10 Clemson midway through the second quarter.
 Trevor Lawrence extended the lead with a five-yard touchdown completion to Tee Higgins.
 In the final minute of the half, Pittsburgh quarterback Kenny Pickett threw an interception to Clemson's A.J.
 Terrell, who returned it to the Pittsburgh 10 yard line.
 Lawrence and Higgins connected again on the following play to bring the score to 28–10 at halftime.

 Both offenses were held scoreless in the third quarter.
 In the early fourth quarter, Adam Choice closed out a 69-yard Clemson drive with a one-yard touchdown run.
 Later in the quarter, Lyn-J Dixon scored on a four-yard touchdown run, bringing the score to 42–10, which held until the end of the game.
 Travis Etienne finished with 156 rushing yards and two touchdowns in the game.